Jennifer Lopez, Ben Affleck engaged for a second time - NewsBreak

 “You’re perfect,” her voice could be heard saying at the end of the video.

-A representative for Lopez confirmed to People that she and Affleck were indeed engaged.Will Smith banned from Academy Awards events for 10 years
+A representative for Lopez confirmed to People that she and Affleck were indeed engaged.Not ready to file taxes?
+Here’s how to get an extension

 Lopez and Affleck first became an item in 2002 and were engaged later that year.
 The called off the engagement in 2004.